kohesive/kovert/README.md

 So without any annotations, how does Kovert decide the path names and parameters?!?

+First, if the name contains underscores it is split on each underscore maintaining case of each fragment in between.
+Otherwise it camelCase parses the name lower casing each fragment.

-First, it camelCase parses the method name with the first part indicating the HTTP verb, and the rest being segments of the path.
+After parsing the first fragment indicates the HTTP verb, and the rest are segments of the path.
 When it encounters special words, it creates path parameters.

-The camel case parsing rules are:
+The parsing looks like:

 ```kotlin
 // thisIsATestOfSplitting = this is a test of splitting